-12.21% of the workforce is employed in the armed forces, making the military a huge focus of life in Havelock.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Accommodation and Public Service industries respectively employ 21.26% and 18.09% of the civilian workforce.
+The armed forces are a huge part of the life in Havelock, employing 10.15% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Public Service industries employ 17.36% and 14.91% of the civilian workforce, respectively.

-Havelock is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Havelock is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Havelock is an extremely ethnically-diverse city.
 The people who call Havelock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Havelock residents report their race to be White, followed by Black or African-American.
 Havelock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.44% of the city’s residents.
-Important ancestries of people in Havelock include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 15.98% of the city’s residents.
+Important ancestries of people in Havelock include German, Irish, English, Italian, and French.

 The most common language spoken in Havelock is English.
 Other important languages spoken here include Spanish and Tagalog.